Sweet and Spicy Guava Chicken Skewers

 - 4-5 cloves garlic, peeled and minced

-- 3 tsp fresh ginger, peeled and minced
+- 3 teaspoon fresh ginger, peeled and minced

-- 3 tbsp Shoyu ( soy sauce or tamari.
+- 3 tablespoon Shoyu ( soy sauce or tamari.
 I like using Aloha shoyu for this recipe)

 - Make the Guava sauce/marinade first.